30 Different Types of Espresso Drinks | (Must Try!)

 20- Latte

-Latte is a famous milky coffee drink prepared with one or two shots of Espresso, a lot of steamed milk and thin a layer of milk foam on top.
+Latte is a most popular milky coffee drink prepared with one or two shots of Espresso, a lot of steamed milk, and thin a layer of milk foam on top.
 As well as, there are many variations of Latte that can be made by adding Vanilla Syrup, Caramel sauce, Cocoa Powder, Chocolate Drizzle, Whipped Cream, etc.

-Generally, a latte is made of double shot of espresso (2 -2.5 oz), 6-10 oz of steamed milk and 1 cm of foam and served in a 12 oz wide cup.
+Generally, a latte is made of a double shot of espresso (2 -2.5 oz), 6-10 oz of steamed milk, and 1 cm of foam and served in a 12 oz wide cup.

 Latte is the most popular espresso-based drink in America.
 Starbucks and other specialty coffee shops popularized this drink by offering various flavorings and variations.